Simplicius Simplicissimus

 Simplicius Simplicissimus (Der abenteuerliche Simplicissimus Teutsch) is a picaresque novel of the lower Baroque style, written in five books by German author Hans Jakob Christoffel von Grimmelshausen published in 1668, with the sequel Continuatio appearing in 1669.
 Inspired by the events and horrors of the Thirty Years' War which devastated Germany from 1618 to 1648, it is regarded as the first adventure novel in the German language and the first German novel masterpiece.

 The full subtitle is "The account of the life of an odd vagrant named Melchior Sternfels von Fuchshaim: namely where and in what manner he came into this world, what he saw, learned, experienced, and endured therein; also why he again left it of his own free will."
+Grimmelshausen wrote several sequels that together form the Simplician Cycle: The Life of Courage and Tearaway from 1670 and the two-volume The Wondrous Bird's Nest from 1672 and 1675.

 Structure

-The work Simplicius Simplicissimus consists of five books nominally published 1668, with a sequel Continuatio appearing in 1669.
+The work Simplicius Simplicissimus consists of five books nominally published in 1668, with a sequel Continuatio appearing in 1669.
 Each book is in turn divided into chapters.
-The Continuatio is considered the sixth book of the same cycle by scholars, though Grimmelshausen altogether produced ten titles which he claimed belong to the same set.
+The Continuatio is considered the sixth book of the same cycle by scholars, though Grimmelshausen altogether produced ten titles which he claimed belong to the same set, the Simplician Cycle.

 The English translation by Alfred Thomas Scrope Goodrick (1912) included the five books and selected chapters from the continuation.
 The full translation by Monte Adair (1986–2012) includes the continuation as Book Six.